queenslab-private/saleor-dashboard-1/README.md

 See the [public demo](https://demo.saleor.io/dashboard/) of Saleor Dashboard!

-Or launch the demo on a free Heroku instance.
+Or launch the demo on a free Heroku instance.1

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)